KartikButani/greenk-html-template/README.md

 Green K - Html Template

-// Description
+# Description

 Green K is Responsive HTML IT Company portfolio template.
 It has included some of the functionality.
 We will add more functionality to this template.
 It Should give you 3-month free update.

-Feature
+#Feature

 Responsive

-Carousel Slider for image,
+Carousel Slider for image

-Owl Slider for a testimonial,
+Owl Slider for a testimonial

 Contact us form

 Services

 Team Section

 Blog